British Aerospace Sea Harrier: Indian Navy

 In 1977, the Indian government approved plans to acquire the Sea Harrier for the Indian Navy.
 In November 1979, India placed its first order for six Sea Harrier FRS Mk 51 fighters and two T Mk 60 Trainers; the first three Sea Harriers arrived at Dabolim Airport on 16 December 1983, and were inducted the same year.
-Ten more Sea Harriers were purchased in November 1985; eventually a total of 30 Harriers were procured, 25 for operational use and the remainder as dual-seat trainer aircraft.
+Ten more Sea Harriers were purchased in November 1985; eventually a total of 30 Harriers were procured, 25 for operational use and the remainder five as dual-seat trainer aircraft.
 Until the 1990s, significant portions of pilot training was carried out in Britain due to limited aircraft availability.